 INN University aims to ensure that the time and place of the public defence are announced well in advance, together with information on how the thesis has been published.
-Therefore, once you have received the announcement of the doctoral examinations, you must complete the press release form to be submitted to INN University within one week.
+Therefore, once you have received the announcement of the doctoral examinations, you must complete the Dissemination of PhD Thesis – Popular Scientific Summary to be submitted to INN University within one week.

 Trial lecture for the PhD degree